 Luckily, Liverpool has always been a dog friendly city.
 There’s loads of bars and restaurants that welcome four-legged friends with water bowls, jars of treats and even the odd canine-based events.

-Whether you’re taking your pooch on a doggy date, or bringing them along for a pint out with the boys, we’ve put together a list of the best venues in Liverpool guaranteed to give your pup a scratch under the snout when you turn up at their door.
+Whether you’re taking your pooch on a doggy date, or bringing them along for a pint out with the boys, we’ve put together a list of the best dog friendly Liverpool venues guaranteed to give your pup a scratch under the snout when you turn up at their door.

-The Liverpool branch of Brewdog is canine friendly by nambar oe and nature.
+The Liverpool branch of Brewdog is canine friendly by name and nature.
 Serving dog-friendly beer alongside decidedly more alcoholic human beverages, pooches are not only allowed in Brewdog but welcomed with open arms!

 They’ve even started taking bookings for pup birthdays.
 For £5 per hound, your good boy is given a party hat and dog-safe pupcakes to celebrate their big day – and humans go free.